Sabrina Carpenter: Endorsements and products

 In 2017, Carpenter endorsed Converse's Forever Chuck campaign alongside Rowan Blanchard, Alton Mason and Cole Sprouse.
 In 2018, she became a brand ambassador for Aéropostale.
 She became a brand ambassador for Samsung USA in 2021, as part of the company's "Team Galaxy" partnership program.
 She performed at the Galaxy Creator Collective event hosted by Samsung in March 2022.
 Additionally, following her album's release in 2022, she performed a livestream concert at Samsung and Billboard's Summer of Galaxy annual event.

 In September 2022, Carpenter released her debut fragrance in partnership with Scent Beauty, titled Sweet Tooth.
 The fragrance was nominated as a finalist by the Fragrance Foundation Awards for "Fragrance of the Year".
 In 2023, Carpenter announced her second fragrance, Caramel Dream.
 In July 2024, she announced her third fragrance, Cherry Baby.

 In April 2024, Carpenter endorsed, and modeled for, new pieces for a campaign for Skims' Fits Everybody and Stretch Lace collections.
 She noted that "I loved the femininity of the whole creative" and that "I've always been a fan of the brand."
 That year in July, Carpenter appeared in an NBC advertisement for the 2024 Summer Olympics.
 In December 2024, Carpenter collaborated with Dunkin' Donuts to release an iced beverage, "Sabrina's Brown Sugar Shakin' Espresso", named in honor of her song "Espresso".

 In April 2025, Fortnite collaborated with Carpenter to feature her titular skin as the main theme of Fortnite Festival Season 8, along with several other branded in-game cosmetics including emotes and music tracks.
 In October 2025, Carpenter recorded public service announcements for MTA New York City Transit's subway system.

 Personal life

-Carpenter has a close relationship with her three older sisters, Sarah, Shannon, and Cayla.

 Carpenter was previously in relationships with actor Bradley Steven Perry from 2014 to 2015, and actor Joshua Bassett from 2020 to 2021.
 She briefly dated singer Shawn Mendes in 2023 and actor Barry Keoghan from early to late 2024.

-Carpenter bought a $1.7 million house in the Northridge neighborhood of Los Angeles in 2018.
-In 2023, she bought her second home, a $4.4 million house in the Hollywood Hills.
-In 2025, she purchased a $10 million penthouse at 108 Leonard in the Tribeca neighborhood of New York City.
+In June 2026, Carpenter filed a 5-year restraining order against an alleged stalker who tried breaking into her home.